datafordemocracy/publicpresidency/codeR/readme.md

   * creates a corpus object (`pd_corpus`) and adds extracted features to `presdocuments` dataframe

 ## Twitter
-* `analyze_twitter.R`: reads in tweets (json files) exported from Trump Twitter Archive and saved in trumptwitter directory
+* `analyze_twitter.R`: reads in tweets (json files) exported from Trump Twitter Archive and saved in trumptwitter directory and begins to explore
   * creates `tw` dataframe with tweets and metadata
   * creates `twcorpus` as corpus object and adds extracted features to `tw` dataframe